bsdimp/venix/doc/ABI.md

 The register assignment seems to vary based on syscall for reasons unknown as yet.
 Not all the corresponding .o's have been disassembled / reconstructed yet.
+Fortunately, the venix manual including 8086 information is available on bitkeepers.

 Call number | Venix function | PDP-11 function
 ----------- | -------------- | ---------------